Scleral Lenses for Keratoconus

 Once you have been properly fitted for scleral lenses, you can expect to gradually see improvements in clarity, color and detailed contrast between multiple images and objects within your visual field.
 The comfort you’ll experience will enable you to wear your custom-made scleral lenses all day long so that you can keep doing all the things you enjoy – but with better vision.

-If you are interested in seeing whether scleral lenses are right for you, make sure that the eye doctor you visit has the knowledge and experience required to correctly fit the lenses on patients with keratoconus.
-Scleral lenses require precise customization, and every patient’s case of keratoconus varies in degrees of severity and corneal measurements.
+If you are interested in seeing whether scleral lenses are right for you, make sure that the optometrist you visit has the knowledge and experience required to correctly fit the lenses on patients with keratoconus.
+Scleral lenses require precise customisation, and every patient’s case of keratoconus varies in degrees of severity and corneal measurements.

 To check if you are a good candidate for scleral lenses, contact us at The Pacific Eye Doctors.
 Our staff has the expertise in fitting specialty contact lenses.
 Call or book online and regain your quality of life.Our practice serves patients from Maple Ridge, , , and , British Columbia and surrounding communities.